Meet the NGBI Team

 Lea Camille Smith, Communications & Outreach Manager

-After many years of gardening and farming in Maine and New Hampshire, Lea now works in communications for climate and food systems nonprofits that connect eaters with local food and support farmers in their transition to sustainable practices.
-She also serves as the Editor for Edible New Hampshire.
+After many years of gardening and farming in Maine and New Hampshire, Lea now works in communications for organizations that connect eaters with local food and support farmers in their transition to sustainable practices.
+She also serves as the Editor for Edible New Hampshire, and writes on local food, the outdoors, the arts, and the intersection between agriculture and climate.

-She also writes on local food, the outdoors, the arts and the intersection between agriculture and climate.
-When not at her desk, Lea can be found skiing, biking, hiking, and “o0o-ing” and “aah-ing” her way through the White Mountains of New Hampshire, where she finds home.
+When not at her desk, Lea can be found skiing, biking, hiking, and “ooo-ing” and “aah-ing” her way through the White Mountains of New Hampshire, where she finds home.

 lea@ngbi.org